Oh comely

 I know they buried her body with others

-Her sister and mother and 500 families
+Her sister and mother and five hundred families

-I wished i could save her in some sort of time machine
+I wished I could save her in some sort of time machine

 Know all your enemies